freenas/freenas-docs/userguide/vms.rst

    Disk Device

-Open the dropdown menu to select a created :guilabel:`Zvol`, then set the disk :guilabel:`Mode`:
+Open the drop-down menu to select a created :guilabel:`Zvol`, then set the disk :guilabel:`Mode`:

 * *AHCI* emulates an AHCI hard disk for best software compatibility.